Module 20: The Quest System and Game Flags

 #What We've Learned

-• Game flags are boolean key-value pairs tracking world state (flag_name → bool).
+- Game flags are boolean key-value pairs tracking world state (

-• Quest rewards are granted on turn-in: gold, items, and a completion flag.
+- Quest rewards are granted on turn-in: gold, items, and a completion flag.
+The

-• The quest log shows objectives with checkmarks based on current flag state.
+xp_rewardfield is defined now and gets wired into PartyManager in Module 21. - The first quest log shows active quests with objectives and checkmarks based on current flag state.

 #What You Should See